This first appeared in The Havok Journal on June 15, 2020.

 No, seriously, someone explain it to me.

 Let’s assume we live in a country where using a counterfeit bill can net you the death penalty.
 Even assuming that was the case, Floyd would still be owed due process.
-There’s a trial, there’s appeals, and even with all that a lengthy wait.
+There’s a trial, there are appeals, and even with all that a lengthy wait.
 It can take decades for someone on death row to finally get the needle.
 This process exists for a reason: to ensure that the accused has every chance possible to prove their innocence.
 Or at least, prove that they don’t deserve to die for their crimes.

 It’s a lengthy, arduous process for all involved to get someone who’s been sentenced to death to actually die.
 You’ve a pretty decent chance of dying of natural causes first if your case isn’t just a complete slam dunk.
 No part of that process involves getting killed in the street by a police officer.